MieszkoGulinski/observatory/README.md

 | No such built-in module: node:sqlite                                         | Use `nvm` to use a compatible version of Node.js according to `.nvmrc` file, using `nvm use` command. |
 | To use 'node:sqlite' driver, ensure you're running Node.js v22.5.0 or higher | Use `nvm` to use a compatible version of Node.js according to `.nvmrc` file, using `nvm use` command. |

-## Sample catalog
+## Built-in catalog

-A built-in catalog of variable stars is provided in the `aavso-up-to-mag-10.csv` file.
-It lists all stars brighter than magnitude 10 listed in AAVSO VSX database, and was obtained from AAVSO website using their functionality of exporting data to CSV format.
+A catalog of variable stars is provided in the `aavso-up-to-mag-10.csv` file.
+It lists stars in [AAVSO VSX database](https://vsx.aavso.org/index.php?view=about.top), and was obtained from AAVSO website using their functionality of exporting data to CSV format.
+I applied a filter to include only stars brighter than mag 10, but apparently the filter was unreliable, as there were more ones found.

+See [scheduler README](./scheduler/README.md) for commands to copy the catalog to the working database.